VCB Bench: An Evaluation Benchmark for Audio-Grounded Large Language Model Conversational Agents: Experiment

-In Knowledge, Mimo-Audio stands out in ML (84.01) and DC (87.92), surpassing other open-source models and even GPT-4o-Audio’s performance---suggesting strengths in deep reasoning and text semantic analysis.
-However, models like Baichuan-Audio-Chat show limited performance in GK (44.48) and ML (60.33), revealing gaps in multi-disciplinary knowledge coverage and step-by-step reasoning.
+In Knowledge, Qwen3-Omni stands out with top scores in GK (66.86) and Fun-Audio-Chat performs strongly in ML (86.12) and DC (87.31), showing superior multi-disciplinary knowledge and reasoning.
+However, Baichuan-Audio (GK:40.73, ML:74.05), GLM-4-Voice (GK:41.79, ML:60.18) and other models lag, revealing gaps in knowledge coverage and step-by-step reasoning.